Update: ‘Design & Interior’ and ‘Release Date’ sections updated.

 The CX-70, like the Mazda CX-90, will be a model designed and developed mainly for North America.
 Mazda has mentioned that the CX-70 will be a wide-body, two-row SUV belonging to the mid-size segment.
 Targeted at customers who prefer SUVs that are larger than the CX-60 and offer a big presence, the CX-70 will have proportions “optimized for US consumers with expanded interior cabin and cargo spaces.”

-Mazda may conceive the CX-70 under Noble Toughness, its latest design concept.
+Mazda would conceive the CX-70 under Noble Toughness, its latest design concept.
 A deeply sculpted front face, a long nose, and a short rear silhouette should give the CX-70 an imposing SUV-like presence and a powerful character.
 At the same time, smooth surfacing on the body panels, body-colored fender flares, and a dropping roofline should lend the SUV a sophisticated style.
-As American customers like rugged styling, the company could offer an option to have a black radiator grille applique, skid plates, gray fenders, black mirrors, and more such elements in a package, as depicted in our rendering above.

 The Mazda CX-70 should be feature-rich across grades and offer distinction using different wheels and finishes.
 On the outside, adaptive LED headlights, 20-inch wheels, and a hands-free power liftgate could be its key features.

-Inside, Mazda could offer plenty of comfort and convenience features, such as a 12.3-inch digital instrument cluster, Active Driving Display (HUD), an infotainment system with a 10.25- or 12.3-inch touchscreen, Mazda Connect, and the Mazda Connect commander control knob, a panoramic moonroof, wireless charging, USB-C charging ports in both rows, ambient lighting and more.
+Inside, as in the CX-90, we think the CX-70 will have plenty of comfort and convenience features, such as a 12.3-inch digital instrument cluster, Active Driving Display (HUD), an infotainment system with a 10.25- or 12.3-inch touchscreen, Mazda Connect, and the Mazda Connect commander control knob, a panoramic moonroof, wireless charging, USB-C charging ports in both rows, ambient lighting and more.
 A Bose audio system should keep the driver and passengers well-entertained.

 The usage of maple wood and brushed metal trim surfaces, Nappa leather-trimmed seat covers, dashboard upholstery featuring hanging stitches inspired by hand-bookbinding and Kumihimo (a Japanese weaving technique) should ensure customers perceive the CX-70 as the classiest model in its segment.